Best daily deals

 If you’ve got a Pixel phone, the Pixel Buds Pro control options are in the Bluetooth settings.
 Otherwise, you need to install an app.

 The Google Pixel Buds Pro stands as another great alternative to both Bose and Sony’s earbuds.
 Google’s debut ANC earphones feature some of the best noise canceling we’ve tested, nearly matching the Bose QuietComfort Earbuds’ low-frequency attenuation.
 With the Pixel Buds Pro, you can get Google Translate right to your headset (so long as you download the corresponding apps on your phone).
-It also supports multipoint connectivity and direct voice access to the Google Assistant.
-Oh, and it’s one of few wireless earbuds to sport a water-resistant case (IPX2).
+It also supports multipoint connectivity and direct voice access to Google Assistant.
+Oh, and it’s one of the few wireless earbuds to sport a water-resistant case (IPX2).

 You can read about how the Pixel Buds Pro compares to the Bose QC Earbuds and Sony WF-1000XM4 in our corresponding versus articles.